 The hatchery king salmon regulations in the designated area will be in effect from 12:01 a.m.
 Sunday, June 1 through Sunday, August 31.
 These new regulations are as follows:

 • The daily bag and possession limit is four king salmon of any size;

 • King salmon harvested by nonresidents in the designated saltwater area and time period do not count toward their annual limit.

-The department is authorized to liberalize sport fishing regulations in designated harvest areas when the number of returning fish exceeds brood stock needs for the hatchery program.
+The department is liberalizing sport fishing regulations in designated harvest areas because the number of returning hatchery fish exceeds brood stock needs for the hatchery program.

-For more information contact the Division of Sport Fish Region 1 office in Douglas at 465-4270.
+For additional information contact the Division of Sport Fish Region 1 office in Juneau at 465-4270.